 - Return of Premium Rider – Certain carriers may offer a return of premium rider starting from Day 1, with no surrender penalty.
 So, depending on the situation, you could end up getting your life insurance coverage for “free.”

-It may also be possible to add a long-term care benefit to a single premium life insurance policy.
+It may also be possible to add a long-term care benefit to a policy as well.
 In this case, provided that you qualify, you may be able to access funds from the policy regularly (such as monthly) to pay for the cost of long-term care services.

-Is This Type of Policy Right for You?
+Is This Type of Plan Right for You?

 – Want to leverage parked dollars (vs. keep them in a CD)